Tyler-Grindrod/Mechatronics-Portfolio/README.md

 **University:** University of Central Florida

 ## Overview
-This repository contains a collection of suepr rad labs and projects completed as part of the EML 4301C Mechatronics course.
-It covers thhe integration of mechanical Systems, electronics, and control theory using C++ and various miccontrollers.
+This repository contains a collection of super rad labs and projects completed as part of the EML 4301C Mechatronics course.
+It covers the integration of mechanical Systems, electronics, and control theory using C++ and various miccontrollers.

 ---